arikast/askbash/README.md

 There are many dynamic completers to do all sorts of things such as fill in a filename or list a running proc or execute an arbitrary bash command.
 Take a look at the $ASKBASH_HOME/lib/completers/ to see the available completers.
 Any of these completers can be used in your yml configuration; to use one, just use it in your *.yml in the same way we've used the Regex above and drop the "Completer.rb" suffix when refering to it.
 So to use FileCompleter.rb for instance, you would specify `<File>` in your *.yml config.

-You can also of course easily write your own completer; just place it in lib/completers and then use it like any other.
+You can also of course easily write your own completer; just place it in lib/completers and then use it like any other, and make sure its name ends in "Config.rb".

 Writing your own dynamic completer